 Lessons I’ve Learnt Whilst Studying Fashion

 Since leaving school, I always knew I’d like to pursue a career in Fashion.
-Whilst all my friends were still unsure of what they wanted, procrastinating with parties and socialising; I was at home, chopping up fabrics and styling the manikin my mother bought me for my 16th birthday.
+Whilst all my friends were still unsure of what they wanted, procrastinating with parties and socializing; I was at home, chopping up fabrics and styling the manikin my mother bought me for my 16th birthday.
 Originally from a little town in the countryside, I decided I’d need to move to London if I ever wanted to make it in the fashion industry (which was, in part, true).
 I enrolled into university with high hopes of leaving with my Fashion and Textiles degree and going on to work for a major fashion brand, to then eventually leave and start my own company.
 I’m finishing off my last year now, and through the hectic deadlines and show preparations, I’ve had to chance to reflect on what I’ve learnt whilst studying Fashion and Textiles.

 Trust Your Gut Feeling

 My family have always been incredibly supportive of my dreams to become a fashion designer.
 I’ve always believed in my abilities, so I constantly push myself to do better.
-During my studies I’ve met fellow students from all over the world, from LA to Stockholm, Milan to Madrid, we all share the same passion.
+During my studies, I’ve met fellow students from all over the world, from LA to Stockholm, Milan to Madrid, we all share the same passion.
 Some, like me, were just starting out with fashion studies.
 However, there are many who are a little older – one’s who tried to pursue a career they thought was more viable, or what their parents wanted them to do, instead of following their gut.
-Some are disappointed that they never followed their instincts at the beginning, though it’s never too late to explore new avenues I know they wish they had a little more faith in themselves.
+Some are disappointed that they never followed their instincts at the beginning, though it’s never too late to explore new avenues I know, they wish they had a little more faith in themselves.
 So, my first lesson was to trust my gut.

 Don’t Compare Yourself To Others

 On my journey I’ve met some incredibly talented designers who create truly awe-inspiring work.
 This left me often I’d find myself reflecting on my own designs, sometimes feeling they weren’t good enough compared to the higher standards other students had set.
 I asked one of my tutors for advice in my times of doubt, and he taught me a valuable lesson – don’t compare yourself to others, especially in the fashion industry where everything is subjective.
-We’ve all seen someone walking down the street in clothing we wouldn’t dream of wearing and thought to ourselves ‘what on earth were they thinking?!’.
+We’ve all seen someone walking down the street in clothing we wouldn’t dream of wearing and thought to ourselves ‘what on Earth were they thinking?!’.
 Fashion is art.
 Some people may love it, where others may hate it.
 Everyone is going to have an opinion on your designs, it’s vitally important to not take all of them to heart.

-Maximise Networking Opportunities
+Maximize Networking Opportunities

 I’ve greatly benefited from basing myself in London, it’s allowed me to meet a wide range of interesting people.
 Our University sometimes puts on networking sessions, and I try to attend every single one.
 My advice to anyone starting out would be to make the most of any networking opportunities you’re given, they’re invaluable when it comes to expanding your connections in the fashion world.